Controlling Lawn Weeds

 Can be controlled with either 'Bayer Advanced' or 'Verdone Extra'.

-A very persistent weed that often only becomes apparent when the flowers appear.
-Self Heal develops a prostrate habit on lawns which makes it resistant to mowing and trampling.
 It is aggressive and, left unchecked, will form large spreading mats that can out compete the grass.

-Once established it is difficult to remove by hand without leaving behind fragments that will regenerate.
 If large mats are present it may be easier to actually lift and renew sections of affected turf.

 Can be controlled using either 'Bayer Advanced' or 'Verdone Extra'.